-- Scabies is a mite (tiny insect) that burrows into the skin.
+- Scabies is a skin condition caused by mites (tiny insects) that burrow in the skin.

-- Scabies are spread through close physical contact or the sheets/blankets, clothes, and towels of an infected person.
+- Scabies is contagious and spreads quickly through close physical contact or by coming in contact with sheets/blankets, clothes, and towels of an infected person.

 - Scabies can be cured with oral and topical prescription medication.

-- See your HCP if you have symptoms.
+- See your health care provider if you have symptoms.

 Scabies is a mite (tiny insect) that burrows into the skin.
 An itchy rash is caused when a female mite burrows into a person’s skin to lay her eggs.